fuul-protocol/protocol-contracts/docs/index.md

 TODO

 _Modifier to check if the project can remove funds.
-Reverts with a OutsideRemovalWindow error._
+Reverts with an OutsideRemovalWindow error._

 ### constructor